-If the complainant believes the school / Trust did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed Stage 3.
+If the complainant believes the school/trust did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the ESFA after they have completed stage three.

-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by The Rainbow Multi Academy Trust.
-They will consider whether Troon School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by Troon CP School.
+They will consider whether Troon CP School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.

-The complainant can refer their complaint to the ESFA online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:
+The complainant can refer their complaint to the ESFA online at www.education.gov.uk/contactus, by telephone on 0370 000 2288, or by writing to:

-Academy Complaints and Customer Insight Unit Education and Skills Funding Agency Cheylesmore House 5 Quinton Road Coventry.
-CV1 2WT
+Academy Complaints and Customer Insight Unit Education and Skills Funding Agency Cheylesmore House 5 Quinton Road Coventry CV1 2WT